comit/sonoff-bridge/Theo's-Tasmota-Tips.md

 Starting with version 5.x a new linker script is made available allowing for 32k more code space.

 See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite) how to implement it in your Arduino or platformIO IDE.

+### 20170403 - Tasmota supported libraries in repository

+All Tasmota external libraries are available in the lib folder of the library.

+To save as much code space as possible only these library versions are supported by Tasmota.
+See [Wiki](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite) for individual library installation.